 - 36″ Pre-Formed Coco Liner & Plastic Liner

 Prior to potting, make sure the liners have drainage holes.
-You can make yourself if the liners do not have any.
+You can make it yourself if the liners do not have any.

 To make installation even easier, pot your plants inside the liner while they are outside the box.
-Through this, you would be able to move the plants around and pat it down with little effort.
+Through this, you could move the licorice plant around and pat them down with little effort.

 When filling the lining with soil, avoid overfilling it by keeping the soil a few inches below the lining level.
 After planting the plants safely inside the liner, you can easily slip the whole thing inside your window or flower box.

 Having small planter box liners is not an excuse not to use them.
 Liners come in all sizes, and coconut liners are soft and flexible enough to be made to fit any size of the box you have.
 You can also cut plastic liners along the top so that they do not peek out from the window box.

 Liners are simple yet effective tools for keeping your plants healthy and manageable.
 They: